 is the opening sentence in an article in the October 2015 issue of

 magazine.
 Scaled Composites is responsible

 for many aerospace and aviation 'first,' with a concentration on composite airframes.

 "There's more than one way to look at a problem, and

 they all may be right." -- General Norman Schwarzkopf, U.S. Army, leader of all

-forces in the Persian Gulf War.
+forces in the Persian

-their shovels and give them spoons." - Anon.
+it's jobs you want, take away their shovels and give them spoons." - Anon.
 This part of a

 and commentators in regard to people and systems which buck modern mechanization while touting

 other venue requiring massive digging and a proprietor's boast of greater concern for the

 the matter is presented by